Chalarangelo/30-seconds-of-code/snippets/javascript-prevent-string-being-escaped.md

 tags: [javascript,string]
 author: chalarangelo
 cover: glass-blowing
 excerpt: Strings in JavaScript can be escaped in various ways.
-But what if you need to prevent a string from being escaped?
+But how do you prevent a string from being escaped?
 Here's a handy trick for that.
 dateModified: 2021-06-17T12:00:00+03:00
 ---